metahkg/metahkg/README.md

 - metahkg-api
 - rlp-proxy-rewrite

-Projects on the same branch should follow a same major version.
+Projects on the same branch should follow a same minor version.
 Note that there might be delays, make sure to pull new changes from the sub-repositories, as this repository is not frequently updated.

 ## Versioning